visualization

 The Takeaway

-In options trading, “in the money” refers to options that have profit potential if exercised immediately, while “out of the money” refers to those that don’t.
-Options contracts don’t have to be exercised to realize a profit.
-Sometimes investors buy contracts with the intent of selling them on the open market soon after they become in the money for quick gains.
+In options trading, “in the money” refers to options that offer profit potential if exercised immediately (having extrinsic value), while “out of the money” refers to those that don’t (lacking intrinsic value).
+Options contracts don’t necessarily have to be exercised for a trader to realize a profit from them.
+Sometimes investors buy out-of-the-money contracts with the intent of selling them on the open market for a profit if they move into the money before expiration.
+Though, of course, they risk losing the premium paid if the option remains out of the money and expires worthless.

 In either case, it’s important to consider if an option is in the money or out of the money when buying or writing options contracts, as well as when deciding when to execute them.
-Options trading is an advanced investing strategy, and investors should know what they’re doing before engaging with it – or should speak with a financial professional for guidance.
+Options trading is an advanced investing strategy, and investors may benefit from understanding the risks before participating or consulting a financial professional for guidance.

 Photo credit: iStock/damircudic